 An enforcement matter may be settled through a Stipulation, Decision and Order approved by the Commission at any time.

-Details concerning probable cause proceedings and hearings on the merits are set forth in the Ethics Commission Regulations for Investigations and Enforcement Proceedings.
+Details concerning probable cause proceedings and hearings on the merits are set forth in the Ethics Commission’s Enforcement Regulations.